Adarshr123/TypeScript/notes.md

 - Catch error in dev!
 - Great for teams

-Type Assertion / Type Casting
+Type Assertion / Type Casting - Have to be careful